Ignatius Kutu Acheampong: Execution

-Acheampong was court martialed and executed along with General Edward Kwaku Utuka by firing squad on 16 June 1979.
-Ten days later, two other former heads of state, Akwasi Afrifa and Fred Akuffo, and senior military officers Joy Amedume, George Boakye, Roger Joseph Felli and Robert Kotei, were executed following the 4 June military uprising that brought Flight Lieutenant Jerry John Rawlings and the AFRC to power who were young officers.
-The AFRC brought Ghana back to civilian rule in September 1979 three months after the uprising.
+Following the 4 June 1979 military uprising that brought Flight Lieutenant Jerry John Rawlings and the young officers of the Armed Forces Revolutionary Council (AFRC) to power, Acheampong was court martialed and executed along with General Edward Kwaku Utuka by firing squad on 16 June.
+Ten days later, two other former heads of state, Akwasi Afrifa and Fred Akuffo, and senior military officers Joy Amedume, George Boakye, Roger Joseph Felli and Robert Kotei, were executed.
+The AFRC returned Ghana to civilian rule three months after the uprising.